nvim-neorg/neorg/docs/CONTRIBUTING.md

 - Try to only access neorg data through functions, not through tables (e.g. don't access parts of `neorg.modules.loaded_modules` you're not supposed to - if anything only access the public fields exposed by other modules).
 Use the API as much as possible.

 ## Adding functionality
 Whenever you are planning on extending neorg, try your best to add *all* extra functionality through modules and modules only.
-Make changes to the neorg core only if absolutely necessary.
+Make changes to the Neorg core only if absolutely necessary.
 When adding stuff, use lua only. `vim.cmd` in extreme cases :)

-### Ideas for modules if you don't have any:
-- [ ] A `core.api` module to wrap potential internal functions and add extra safety checks so they can be used by anyone.
-- [ ] A `core.norg` module to read, parse and convert .norg files into a sort of syntax tree (currently being worked on)
-- [ ] A utility module to add wrap several monotonous functions
-- [ ] A module to simplify interactions and manipulation of text, something really important for a plugin like neorg :)